Skip to content

 On the top left of this view, you'll see basic metadata like the file name, magic/mime types, MD5/SHA1 hashes, etc.

-Press [tab] to autoscroll (or scroll manually) to get to the "File Content" view.
+Press [tab] to bring the focus to the "File Content" area.
 Here, different tabs will display the summaries and transforms for a file.
-Pressing p will cycle between these views:
+Pressing [tab] again will cycle between these preview tabs:

 Nemesis File Details Content

-Any plaintext file identified with a specific file type will be rendered with that using the Monaco code editorL
+Any plaintext file identified with a specific file type will be rendered with that using the Monaco code editor:

 Nemesis File Details Monaco